-

 This talk introduces ShadowSWIFT, a novel moving-mesh hydrodynamical code for large-scale cosmological and galaxy simulations, developed within the SWIFT collaboration.
 SWIFT is a highly optimised and scalable software that allows hydrodynamical solvers to use multiple subgrid routines.
 ShadowSWIFT is currently compatible with the EAGLE and GEAR subgrid routines, and is expected to release...

-using MUSTANG-2 on the GBT and ALMA.
-I will present the first results on the average...
+Go to contribution page1.2 < z <2.0using MUSTANG-2 on the GBT and ALMA.
+I will present the first results on the average... -

 Mass and angular momentum regulate most of their formation and evolution of galaxies, including their morphological, kinematic, and star-forming properties.